kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_control-plane.md

-      --cni-enabled                                  install Kuma with CNI instead of proxy init container --cni-net-dir string                           set the CNI install directory (default "/etc/cni/multus/net.d") --cni-node-selector stringToString             node selector for CNI deployment (default []) --cni-registry string                          registry for the image of the Kuma CNI component (default "docker.io/kumahq")
-      --cni-repository string                        repository for the image of the Kuma CNI component (default "install-cni")
+      --cni-enabled                                  install Kuma with CNI instead of proxy init container --cni-net-dir string                           set the CNI install directory (default "/etc/cni/multus/net.d") --cni-node-selector stringToString             node selector for CNI deployment (default []) --cni-registry string                          registry for the image of the Kuma CNI component --cni-repository string                        repository for the image of the Kuma CNI component (default "install-cni")
-      --cni-version string                           version of the image of the Kuma CNI component (default "0.0.10") --control-plane-node-selector stringToString   node selector for Kuma Control Plane (default []) --control-plane-registry string                registry for the image of the Kuma Control Plane component (default "docker.io/kumahq")
-      --control-plane-repository string              repository for the image of the Kuma Control Plane component (default "kuma-cp")
+      --cni-version string                           version of the image of the Kuma CNI component (default "0.0.10") --control-plane-node-selector stringToString   node selector for Kuma Control Plane (default []) --control-plane-registry string                registry for the image of the Kuma Control Plane component --control-plane-repository string              repository for the image of the Kuma Control Plane component (default "kuma-cp")
       --control-plane-service-name string            Service name of the Kuma Control Plane (default "kuma-control-plane") --control-plane-version string                 version of the image of the Kuma Control Plane component (default "unknown")
-      --dataplane-init-registry string               registry for the init image of the Kuma DataPlane component (default "docker.io/kumahq")
-      --dataplane-init-repository string             repository for the init image of the Kuma DataPlane component (default "kuma-init")
+      --dataplane-init-registry string               registry for the init image of the Kuma DataPlane component --dataplane-init-repository string             repository for the init image of the Kuma DataPlane component (default "kuma-init")
       --dataplane-init-version string                version of the init image of the Kuma DataPlane component (default "unknown")
-      --dataplane-registry string                    registry for the image of the Kuma DataPlane component (default "docker.io/kumahq")
-      --dataplane-repository string                  repository for the image of the Kuma DataPlane component (default "kuma-dp")
+      --dataplane-registry string                    registry for the image of the Kuma DataPlane component --dataplane-repository string                  repository for the image of the Kuma DataPlane component (default "kuma-dp")
       --dataplane-version string                     version of the image of the Kuma DataPlane component (default "unknown") --dump-values                                  output all possible values for the configuration.
 This is similar to `helm show values <chart>